Medically Reviewed by Dr P. E. Pancoast, MD

 Some common signs of cocaine and alcohol addiction include:

-Due to the unpredictability of withdrawal from multiple substances, consistent medical monitoring is necessary.
-Additionally, the support available in medical detox reduces the likelihood of relapse.
+The support provided during inpatient medical detox reduces the likelihood of relapse.
 It also increases the chances of safe, successful withdrawal from all substances.

 In this article